AaronChanSunny/AndroidProcessAlive/README.md

 ```
 // OOM adjustments for processes in various states:

 // Adjustment used in certain places where we don't know it yet.
 // (Generally this is something that is going to be cached, but we
 // don't know the exact value in the cached range to assign yet.)
 static final int UNKNOWN_ADJ = 16;

 // This is a process only hosting activities that are not visible,
 // so it can be killed without any disruption.
 static final int CACHED_APP_MAX_ADJ = 15;
 static final int CACHED_APP_MIN_ADJ = 9;

 // The B list of SERVICE_ADJ -- these are the old and decrepit
-// services that aren't as shiny and interesting as the ones in the A
+// services that aren't as shiny and interesting as the ones in the A list.
 static final int SERVICE_B_ADJ = 8;

-// This is the process of the previous application that the user was i
+// This is the process of the previous application that the user was in.
-// This process is kept above other things, because it is very common
+// This process is kept above other things, because it is very common to
 // switch back to the previous app.
 This is important both for recent
-// task switch (toggling between the two top recent apps) as well as n
+// task switch (toggling between the two top recent apps) as well as normal
-// UI flow such as clicking on a URI in the e-mail app to view in the
+// UI flow such as clicking on a URI in the e-mail app to view in the browser,
 // and then pressing back to return to e-mail.
 static final int PREVIOUS_APP_ADJ = 7;

 // This is a process holding the home application -- we want to try
-// avoiding killing it, even if it would normally be in the background
+// avoiding killing it, even if it would normally be in the background,
 // because the user interacts with it so much.
 static final int HOME_APP_ADJ = 6;

-// This is a process holding an application service -- killing it will
+// This is a process holding an application service -- killing it will not
 // have much of an impact as far as the user is concerned.
 static final int SERVICE_ADJ = 5;

 // This is a process with a heavy-weight application.
 It is in the
 // background, but we want to try to avoid killing it.
 Value set in
 // system/rootdir/init.rc on startup.
 static final int HEAVY_WEIGHT_APP_ADJ = 4;

 // This is a process currently hosting a backup operation.
 Killing it
 // is not entirely fatal but is generally a bad idea.
 static final int BACKUP_APP_ADJ = 3;

-// This is a process only hosting components that are perceptible to t
+// This is a process only hosting components that are perceptible to the
 // user, and we really want to avoid killing them, but they are not
 // immediately visible.
 An example is background music playback.
 static final int PERCEPTIBLE_APP_ADJ = 2;

 // This is a process only hosting activities that are visible to the
 // user, so we'd prefer they don't disappear.
 static final int VISIBLE_APP_ADJ = 1;

 // This is the process running the current foreground app.
-We'd reall
+We'd really
 // rather not kill it!
 static final int FOREGROUND_APP_ADJ = 0;

-// This is a process that the system or a persistent process has bound
+// This is a process that the system or a persistent process has bound to,
 // and indicated it is important.
 static final int PERSISTENT_SERVICE_ADJ = -11;

 // This is a system persistent process, such as telephony.
 Definitely
 // don't want to kill it, but doing so is not completely fatal.
 static final int PERSISTENT_PROC_ADJ = -12;

 // The system process runs at the default adjustment.
 static final int SYSTEM_ADJ = -16;

-// Special code for native processes that are not being managed by the
+// Special code for native processes that are not being managed by the system (so
 // don't have an oom adj assigned by the system).
 static final int NATIVE_ADJ = -17;
 ```